HackfedCommunity/Placement-cell-website/README.md

     - Wait for the project maintainers to review your PR.

 ### Opening Issues
-If you discover bugs, want to request a feature, or have questions, feel free to [open an issue](https://github.com/SOICT-GBU/Placement-Cell-Website/issues).
+If you discover bugs, want to request a feature, or have questions, feel free to [open an issue](https://github.com/HackfedCommunity/Placement-Cell-Website/issues).

 ### Contact Us
-If you need any help or clarification, feel free to reach out via GitHub discussions or email the project maintainers at `placement@gbu.edu`.
+If you need any help or clarification, feel free to reach out via GitHub discussions or email the project maintainers at `Hackfed.community@gmail.com`.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project for personal or commercial use with attribution.